farithadnan/telegram-opwebui/README.md

 - `TELEGRAM_BOT_TOKEN`: Get this from @BotFather on Telegram
 - `OPWEBUI_CHAT_ENDPOINT`: The chat endpoint of your OpenWebUI instance
 - `OPWEBUI_JWT_TOKEN`: JWT token from your OpenWebUI instance
-- `OPWEBUI_MODEL`: The default model you want to use in OpenWebUI
+- `OPWEBUI_MODEL`: The default model you want to use in OpenWebUI whether external or custom model you created in OpenWebUI
-- `OPWEBUI_COLLECTION_ID`: (Optional) Collection ID for context-specific information
+- `OPWEBUI_COLLECTION_ID`: (Optional) Collection ID for context-specific information or knowledge you created on OpenWebUI

-**Note**: The `/model` command allows you to switch between different models available in your OpenWebUI instance.
-Collection-based models will automatically update the `OPWEBUI_COLLECTION_ID` when selected.

 ## Running the Project